splunk/public-o11y-docs/logs/set-up-logconnect.rst

 Ensure the following configuration in your Splunk Enterprise instance:

-* Token authentication is active.
+* Token authentication is active on the service account.
 See :new-page:`Securing Splunk Enterprise: Enable or disable token authentication <https://docs.splunk.com/Documentation/Splunk/latest/Security/EnableTokenAuth>` to learn how.

 * Allow these IPs: